braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/experiments.md

 To edit, add, or remove additional default properties, edit the feature flag itself from **Messaging** > **Feature Flags**.

-When a variant is disabled, the SDK will return an empty array of feature flag properties for the given feature flag.
+When a variant is disabled, the SDK will return an empty properties object for the given feature flag.

 ## Step 3: Choose users to target